-As part of VISION 2050, the feedback obtained from the initial visioning activities (described in Chapter I of Volume II) led into a scenario planning effort.
-Scenario planning was used to further the development of a long-term shared vision by considering and evaluating a wide range of potential future scenarios of regional land use development and transportation system development.
-Developing and comparing possible scenarios, or futures, can help the public and local governments understand the consequences of future land use patterns and transportation systems and make it easier to provide input into the plan development process.
-The current Federal transportation bill, Moving Ahead for Progress in the 21st Century (MAP-21), also suggests that metropolitan transportation planning organization (MPOs) consider using scenario planning in developing regional transportation plans.
+As part of VISION 2050, the feedback obtained from the initial visioning activities (described in Chapter 1 of this volume) led into a scenario planning effort.
+Scenario planning was used to further develop a long-term shared vision by considering and evaluating a range of potential future scenarios of regional land use development and transportation system development.
+Developing and comparing possible scenarios, or futures, helped the public and local officials understand the consequences of future land use patterns and transportation systems and made it easier to provide input into the plan development process.
+The current Federal transportation bill, the Fixing America's Surface Transportation Act (FAST Act), also suggests that metropolitan transportation planning organizations (MPOs) consider using scenario planning in developing regional transportation plans.

-As mentioned in the previous chapter, Guiding the Vision provided direction to the Commission staff in developing a series of conceptual, sketch-level land use and transportation system scenarios and a series of criteria for comparing those scenarios.
-Sketch scenarios are conceptual designs of alternative ways in which the Region could develop through the year 2050.
-The five sketch scenarios developed by staff represent a range of possible futures for land use and transportation.
+As mentioned in the previous chapter, the VISION 2050 Guiding Statements provided direction to the Commission staff in developing a series of conceptual land use and transportation scenarios and a series of criteria for comparing those scenarios.
+Scenarios are conceptual designs of alternative ways in which the Region could develop through the year 2050.
+The five scenarios developed by staff represent a range of possible futures for land use and transportation.
 These scenarios are intended to be "what if" illustrations, varying based on the location, density, and mix of new development and redevelopment, and transportation system development.

-The sketch scenarios include one that continues current trends-Scenario A-and four with different levels of investment in the transportation system and different development patterns.
-Those four scenarios were intended to represent alternative futures which could achieve the initial vision, generally described by the Guiding Statements in Guiding the Vision, which were developed using the results of the visioning activities conducted during the previous steps in the VISION 2050 process.
+The conceptual scenarios include one that continues current trends-Scenario A-and four with different levels of investment in the transportation system and different development patterns.
+Those four scenarios were intended to represent alternative futures that could achieve the initial vision, generally described by the Guiding Statements, which were developed using the results Feedback from initial visioning activities led into a scenario planning effort.